One killed in rare clash between Palestinian security forces and gunmen

 RAMALLAH, West Bank, Aug 30 (Reuters) - A man was killed on Wednesday in a clash in a town in the occupied West Bank that broke out after Palestinian security forces tried to remove barricades set up by gunmen.

-The rare internal violence followed months of intensifying Israeli military raids on West Bank areas where Palestinian gunmen have been been increasingly assertive, in a challenge to the internationally-backed Palestinian Authority (PA).
+The rare internal violence followed months of intensifying Israeli military raids on West Bank areas where Palestinian fighters have been increasingly assertive, in a challenge to the internationally backed Palestinian Authority (PA).

-In the ensuing gunfight, a Palestinian man, described by locals as unaffiliated to the PA or armed groups, was shot dead.
+In the ensuing gunfight, a Palestinian man, described by locals as unaffiliated with the PA or armed groups, was shot dead.
 Further details on the circumstances were not immediately clear.

 Several gunmen posted a video accusing the PA of his killing.